 In 1932, Austrian author Felix Salten published BAMBI, Eine Lebensgeschichte aus dem Walde.
 Published in English as BAMBI, A LIFE IN THE WOODS, this life story of a male roe deer wasn't quite the children's cartoon that Walt Disney later made of it, but a fairly realistic telling of natural life in the Northern Germanic Forests.
 Many reviewers thought it was "too dark" to be read to children.
 Sportswriter Steve Chapple wrote that Salter's novel had a "lot of dark adult undertones" and that the German forest was a "pretty scary place."
 Felix Salten wrote a sequel, BAMBIS KINDER, eine Familie im Walde, published as BAMBI'S CHILDREN, THE STORY OF A FOREST FAMILY.
-Other popular animal stories by Salten include DJIBI THE LITTLE CAT and PERRI, a novel about a Eurasian red squirrel.
-His popular dog story was THE HOUND OF FLORENCE, which was filmed by Disney as THE SHAGGY DOG, and the more realistic RENNI THE RESCUER, the story of a German Shepherd in wartime.
+Other popular animal stories by Salten include A FOREST WORLD, DJIBI THE LITTLE CAT and PERRI, a novel about a Eurasian red squirrel.
+His popular dog stories were THE HOUND OF FLORENCE, which was filmed by Disney as THE SHAGGY DOG, and the more realistic RENNI THE RESCUER, the story of a German Shepherd in wartime.

 As late as 2009, the animal fantasy continued to grow.
 James Lever's rollicking comic masterpiece ME CHEETAH: THE AUTOBIOGRAPHY was nominated for a Booker Award.
 In the fantasy bio, Cheeta the Chimp wrote his own Hollywood memoirs -- dealing especially with his Tarzan movie years.